cmsteffey/CMSrequester/README.md

 # CMSrequester
 Web requesting tool with http verbs, content, headers, and basic configuration
-NOTE: to use this tool, you need to reference a copy of CMSlib
+NOTE: to compile this tool, you need to reference a copy of CMSlib, for the tables function